TomJinW/PCL/doc/tutorials/content/random_sample_consensus.rst

    :language: cpp
    :lines: 65-85

-This last bit of code copies all of the points that fit our model to another cloud and then display either that or our original cloud in the viewer.
+This last bit of code copys all of the points that fit our model to another cloud and then display either that or our original cloud in the viewer.

 .. literalinclude:: sources/random_sample_consensus/random_sample_consensus.cpp
    :language: cpp